dirtsimple/imposer/README.md

 ### Options, Theme, Plugins, and Dependencies

-If this document were a state module, it might contain some YAML like this, to set options for the wp_mail_smtp plugin:
+If this document were a state module, it might contain some YAML like this, to set options for the [wp-mail-smtp](https://wordpress.org/plugins/wp-mail-smtp/) plugin:

 ```yaml
 options: